Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 data2.gridPosY = y1;

-// Swap them in the array
+// Swap in the array

 manager.gemsGrid[x1, y1] = gem2;